ccqpein/tropelet/doc/general_design.md

 Use mTLS as the authentication method for making sure the identity of client.
 After the transport layer (mTLS) authorization, we also need a way to know which client it is.
 In this project, I might hard code some `client id` of clients, keep the publickey-client relations inside server side (which should keep in DB in real world).

+Potential packages can support the mTLS:

++ rustls
++ native-ssl
++ openssl

 #### cgroups ####

 After jobs run, their pid should add to specific cgroup.

+#### Logs ####

+Every jobs should keep their logs in file for client to check.
+When the client need the streaming outputs of the job, server should write down the log to the file and send to client side at the same time.

 ### Client side ###